 First-Year Seminars (FYS) constitute a common and academically significant experience in a student's first year at Converse.
-All incoming first-vear students are required to take a 3 credit-hour FYS course in the fall semester. choosing from a variety of discipline specific topics.
+All incoming first-year students are required to take a 3 credit- hour FYS course in the fall semester. choosing from a variety of discipline specific topics.
 Each FYS carries the corresponding departmental prefix, but with a common course number (except designated honors sections).
 Each FYS course is designed to have no more than 18 students, and counts in some designated category of the General Education Program.
 Strong writing and speaking components are elements of the course.
+3.000 Mathematics GFP.